-For general category the last rank of UPSC examination for IAS role is 92.
-For OBC category, it is 457 rank.
-The last cut-off rank for SC category ranges 492.
+For the general category, the last rank on the UPSC examination for the IAS role is 92.
+For the OBC category, it is 457 rank.
+The last cut-off rank for the SC category ranges from 492.
 For ST, it is 528.

 Que.
 What are the perks of an IAS officer job?Ans.

 The perks of an IAS officer job include residence, service quarter, transportation, security, trips , study leave and numerous unofficial benefits.

 Que.
 How many attempts can one make in the UPSC examination?Ans.

 One can make only 6 attempts to clear the UPSC examination including the interview round.